 Adjusting to a new sleep schedule can be tricky, but a little help and a few days of preparation can make all the difference.
-Elizabeth Super, M.D., pediatrician and children’s sleep specialist with the Pediatric Sleep Medicine Program at OHSU Doernbecher Children’s Hospital, provides some tips to make sleep transitions easier on the whole family.
+Dr. Elizabeth Super, pediatrician and children’s sleep specialist with the Pediatric Sleep Medicine Program at OHSU Doernbecher Children’s Hospital, provides some tips to make sleep transitions easier on the whole family.

 Establish a routine

 Bedtime and wake-time routines help anchor a child’s day and reduce anxiety.

 - In the evening: Keep things quiet, cool and dark.
 Dim lights 30 minutes before bedtime and restrict use of electronics or any other media in the bedroom environment as they emit a lot of light.
 Consider blackout shades if natural or artificial light is making its way into the child’s room and affecting sleep.

 - In the morning: Ease into the day by bringing in bright light, either by turning on lights indoors or opening curtains or window shades.
 If it’s bright enough outside, step outside.
 Increasing light in the morning can help shift kids’ body clock or Circadian rhythm, but this can be difficult, especially in Portland!

 - In between: Try to get as much light and as much exercise as possible.
 This goes for grown-ups, too!